DGTavo88/Cataclysm-Engine/README.md

-# Cataclysm Engine
+# Cataclysm Engine (Legacy)
-Cataclysm Engine is a WIP MonoGame C# Game Engine.
+Cataclysm Engine was a MonoGame C# Game Engine.
-The engine is in very early stages of development and is very primitive as of now, aside from being the first engine I make.
+This version of the engine is very primitive, and has been discontinued.
+A better version is being rewriten in C++ using SDL2 and OpenGL with many more features.

 # Requirements
-You currently require to have installed:
+You must have installed:
  - Monogame (https://www.monogame.net/downloads/)